jedisct1/huggingface-xet/README.md

 The implementation has been cross-verified against the Rust reference implementation to ensure correctness.

-It can be compiled to WebAssembly, but runs at about 45% of the native speed.
+It can be compiled to WebAssembly, but runs at about 45% of the non-threaded native speed.

 ## Quick start